What is Chroming?

 Sudden sniffing death syndrome happens when someone goes into cardiac arrest or heart failure after abusing inhalants.
 This can happen after just one use by an otherwise healthy person.

 Esra went on an overnight with friends.
 In the middle of the night, her parents got a call that their daughter needed immediate medical attention.
-She had suffered cardiac arrest after trying the chroming trend with her friends.
+She had suffered from a cardiac arrest after trying the chroming trend with her friends.

 She was immediately put on life support and remained in that state for her entire hospital stay.
 Towards the end of her hospitalization, a brain scan revealed irreparable brain damage.
 She died eight days later.